Keith Bridges: Background

 Keith Bridges' birth was registered in Wakefield, West Riding of Yorkshire, England, he was raised in Sharlston, he worked as a miner c.
 1954, and as self-employed construction worker, he lived on Kimberley Street, Featherstone c.
 1954, and he died aged 84 in Pinderfields Hospital, Wakefield, West Yorkshire, England.

 Playing career

 County Cup Final appearances

 Keith Bridges played in Wakefield Trinity's 23–5 victory over Hunslet in the 1956–57 Yorkshire Cup Final during the 1956–57 season at Headingley, Leeds on Saturday 20 October 1956.

 Club career

 Keith Bridges made his début for Wakefield Trinity in the 21–13 victory over Swinton at Belle Vue, Wakefield on Saturday 30 October 1954, and he played last match for Wakefield Trinity in the 14–14 draw with Castleford at Wheldon Road, Castleford on Tuesday 25 December 1956.

-Genealogical information
+Personal life

-Keith Bridges' marriage to Brenda (née Barnsley) (birth registered during second 1/4 1930 in Pontefract district) was registered during fourth 1/4 1948 in Pontefract district.
-They had children; Gloria Bridges (birth registered during third 1/4 in Pontefract district), the future rugby league footballer, John Keith Bridges, Nadine E. Bridges (birth registered during second 1/4 in Pontefract district), and Beverley Bridges (birth registered during first 1/4 in Pontefract district).
+Keith Bridges is the father of the former rugby league footballer, John Keith Bridges.